Extremely charcoal, roasty flavors. Strong minerality and wet rock notes.

 This tea is a rich, deep, and incredibly complex beauty.
 It really rewards a lengthy session and demands one’s full attention to understand and appreciate its finer qualities.
 I’m not sure if I would recommend this as a starter Da Hong Pao, but I would have no problem recommending this to established fans of Da Hong Pao and other Wuyi rock oolongs.

-Flavors: Anise, Apricot, Black Pepper, Burnt Sugar, Butter, Cardamon, Char, Cinnamon, Cream, Fruity, Mineral, Moss, Plums, Raisins, Vegetal, Wet Rocks, White Grapes, Wood
+Flavors: Anise, Apricot, Black Pepper, Burnt Sugar, Butter, Cardamom, Char, Cinnamon, Cream, Fruity, Mineral, Moss, Plum, Raisins, Vegetal, Wet Rocks, White Grapes, Wood

 Cold steeped for 24 hours.
 STRONG notes of marijuana on the nose and tongue.
 Creamy and smooth bitterness, far more bitter than hot steep.
 I cold steeped by first washing with boiling water which definitely released tannins.
 Very surprised by strong marijuana notes which weren’t present in hot steep.

 My search for the perfect wuyi oolong may finally be over, at least for now!
 I’d been savoring my sample from WP for a while now and immediately ordered some during the Black Friday sale because this tea is just that good.